ChicoBitcoinJoe/community/notes.md

 # To Do's #

 ## Unsorted ##
+- none

+## Critical ##

+- Community
     - Need to prune old data from localStorage
-- Comment will not show if the comment chain does not reach the root
-- switching between two communities too quickly will incorrectly load both communities

-## Critical ##
-- General
+    - Need to estimated gas fee
+    - fetching all events because last block seen is not being updated
     - Metamask loading late occasionally
     - all lists need to be sorted properly

 - Vote Contract
     - Community tokens

+- Settings sidenav
-    - settings sidenav backend
+    - backend

 - Name Registry
     - Account panel username

+- Comments
-- Need to estimated gas fee
+    - Need to preserve formatting
-- Still fetching all events
-    - last block seen not being updated
-    - events not being saved
+    - Comment will not show if the comment chain does not reach the root

 ## NonCritical ##

+- Posts View
+    - switching between two communities too quickly will incorrectly load both communities

 - Community Sidenav
     - Multi sidenav stats button

 - postView
     - submit post does not preview the comment section
     - video preview frame not updating when link provided

+- Comments
     - You can upvote or downvote yourself
-- Create Community card is dreadful
     - submit comment button doesnt update after clicking

+- Create Community
+    - Card is dreadful

 # Notes #

 - Post: Has a title, no parents, and at least a comment or link
 - Comment: Must have a root parent, a parent, a comment, no title, and media=='self'
 - A "Tweet": No root parent, no title, at least a link or comment